atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 2. Select **`Upload a template file`**.
 3. Select **`Choose file`** to select the downloaded template file from your desktop.
 5. Select **`Next`**.
 6. Enter a **`StackSet name`**.
-For example, **`acme-infra-dev-team-permissions-boundary`**.
+For example, **`acme-infra-dev-team-boundary`**.
 It's useful to prefix your custom cloud resources that live in a larger name space with your organization identifier and a qualifier such as **`infra`** to represent foundation resources.
 As an alternative to **`infra`**, you might choose **`base`** or similar.
 The important consideration is to be consistent with naming of foundation cloud resources so that you can apply IAM policies that will inhibit unauthorized modification of those resources.
 7. In **`Parameters`**:

 |Parameter|Guidance|